saby/router/README.md

 ## Using Router.Reference to Change URLs

 `Router.Reference` is a component that changes the URL without page reload on click, while still updating the values for `Router.Route`, which causes changed templates to update and redraw.
+It calculates the resulting url based on the options passed to it and passes the resulting `href` string parameter inside its content.

 The `state` option specifies the mask for URL change, and the rest of the options specify the values for the placeholders. `Router.Reference` uses [the same mask types](#mask-types) as `Router.Route`.

 **Example:**

     <Router.Reference state="destination/:country" country="Italy">
-       <span>Go to Italy</span>
+       <a href="{{ content.href }}">Go to Italy</a>
     </Router.Reference>

 Clicking on the link in the example above would add the `destination/Italy` part to the URL if it currently does not contain `destination`, and would change the currently specified destination otherwise.
 The rest of the URL stays unchanged.